 Sustainable Solano, $49,852, Solano County, in partnership with Solano Public Health and UC Davis, will engage in listening circles with Fairfield, Suisun City and Vacaville residents in Solano County to identify 10 neighborhoods for green infrastructure programs.
 Sustainable Solano will translate print materials into Spanish and project meetings will be facilitated in Spanish.
 Sustainable Solano will analyze current environmental data in collaboration with the UC Davis Air Quality Research Center.
 Sustainable Solano will map 10 neighborhoods in need of urban greening and select up to 20 focus areas that need further interventions.
 Sustainable Solano will create a hot spot map with the Yolo-Solano Air Quality Management District.
 If there are any gaps in the data, the UC Davis Air Quality Research Center will conduct additional monitoring and research and interpret complex air quality data.
 The Justice Collective will provide pro-bono guidance on facilitation.

-The Center on Race, Poverty & the Environment (CRPE), $50,000, Kern County, will develop a training program for residents in low-income, predominately Latinx, farmworker communities of Arvin, Lamont, Greenfield, Delano, Lost Hills, and Shafter in Kern County.
+The Center on Race, Poverty & the Environment (CRPE), $50,000, Kern County, will develop a training program for residents in low-income, predominately Latino, farmworker communities of Arvin, Lamont, Greenfield, Delano, Lost Hills, and Shafter in Kern County.
 CRPE will bring together five agencies, academics, and residents to facilitate data collection that will lead to improved enforcement and more health protective decision-making.
 CRPE will partner with the Department of Toxic Substances Control (DTSC), the Department of Pesticide Regulation (DPR), the Department of Conservation (DOC), and the State Water Resources Control Board to develop five hands-on field trainings on low-cost and accessible techniques and tools to monitor and report soil, air and water pollution.
 CRPE will promote resident collaboration with agencies in order to fill an information and resource gap, which will lead to better and more focused enforcement action and decision-making.
 CRPE will work with each agency to develop media specific curriculum then hold five-day long workshop.
 CRPE will conduct a graduation event to recognize agency trainers and participants.

 The Sierra Fund (TSF), $35,738, Sierra, Nevada, and Yuba Counties, will build the capacity of rural, low-income, and underrepresented residents of Nevada, Yuba, and Sierra counties to address community fire resilience, assist the community in emergency management planning, and mitigate air quality health impacts.
 TSF will expand the reach of its 30-question community environmental health survey, which asks how community members are impacted by environmental health issues, to collect an additional 100 surveys from the three counties to add to the data from 50 surveys already collected.
 TSF will translate the survey into Spanish to survey Spanish speaking Sierra Nevada residents.
 TSF will use geospatial mapping to identify priority areas in high fire severity zones (as defined by Cal Fire) and will conduct outreach to these areas.
 TSF will identify local community leaders to help prioritize forestry projects at the Yuba Watershed Coordinator Forum and coordinate assistance to support economic development and carbon sequestration through California’s Forest Carbon Plan.
 TSF will work with Fire Safe Councils in the Sierra Nevada to identify defensible space grant programs available for use by forest-based resident.
 TSF will develop a Spanish-language evacuation checklist and conduct outreach to the Latinx community.
 TSF will also work to ensure emergency alert notifications are available in Spanish.
 TSF will identify communities with vulnerabilities to poor air quality and then build a coalition of public health stakeholders to develop a wildfire air quality impacts mitigation strategy.

 The West Oakland Environmental Indicators Project (WOEIP), $49,966, Alameda County, will hire a Community Air Action Liaison, a dedicated staff member who will conduct direct community outreach door-to-door, through newsletters, social media and a website to support WOEIP’s Assembly Bill 617 Community Air Action Plan in West Oakland.
-The Community Air Action Liaison will provide information on neighborhood air pollution, instruction on how to get involved in advocacy for implementing the Community Action Plan, and guidance on how to take individual steps to reduce health risks from pollution.
+The Community Air Action Liaison will provide information on neighborhood air pollution, instruction on how to get involved in the implementation of the Community Action Plan, and guidance on how to take individual steps to reduce health risks from pollution.
 The AB 617 Community Air Action Plan is co-designed and co-lead with the Bay Area Air Quality Management District (BAAQMD).
 The Community Air Action Liaison will serve as a liaison between the community and government, responding to community concerns in a timely manner, identifying, and advocating with the appropriate enforcement agency or government body.
 Air pollution disproportionately affects West Oakland area residents who live in close proximity to the Port of Oakland, freeways surrounding the entire neighborhood, and mixed-use zoning that enables industrial activities within residential areas.
 This project and staff will significantly increase community engagement and local leadership capacity.

 Wu Yee Children’s Services, $50,000, San Francisco County, will provide a training workshop about flame retardant chemicals sometimes found in furniture and children’s products.
 According to a 2014 study, foam nap mats are one of the major sources of flame retardant exposure in childcare settings.
 Flame retardant chemicals may disrupt brain development and thyroid hormones, affect learning, memory and attention, reduce sperm quality and fertility, and contribute to the formation of cancer.
 Wu Yee will create a multilingual training curriculum for childcare providers about flame retardant chemicals and select safe, environmentally friendly nap mats to distribute to childcare providers in this project.
 The training on flame-retardants will be provided to over 210 childcare providers who service the southeastern and Bayview Hunters Point, Potero Hill, Vistacion Valley, the Excelsior, South of Market and Tenderloin neighborhoods of San Francisco.
 The workshop and materials will be available in Cantonese, Mandarin, English and Spanish.
 After the training, Wu Yee will distribute free flame retardant-free nap mats at no cost to the newly trained childcare providers.
 This intervention will help child-care providers create a safer environment for the children ages 1-5 years in their care, who are particularly vulnerable to the effects of flame retardant chemicals.